mulw/LocationBased-App/README.md

 Now that the server’s running, visit http://127.0.0.1:8000/markers/map/ with your Web browser.
 You’ll see the “Markers map” page, with a full-page map and all the markers.
 It worked!
 An animated map with mountain peaks and spot elevation locations from the free Natural Earth geography map dataset.
-An animated map with mountain peaks and spot elevation locations from the free Natural Earth geography map dataset.
-Curiosity

-If you want to know more about my latest hike to the Monte Amaro peak you can see it on my Wikiloc account: Round trip hike from Rifugio Pomilio to Monte Amaro 🔗.
-Conclusion

-We have shown an example of a fully functional map, trying to use the least amount of software, without using external services.

-This is an advanced map and it uses only GeoDjango, PostGIS and Leaflet to render very large numbers of markers in a fluid and dynamic way.

-In future articles we will see how to add many other features:

-    shapefile loading to Django models
-    markers and popups customization to show additional information marker filtering based on relation data
-    clustering of the markers to make the loading of data more efficient use of Geocoding services to add marker locations starting from the address

-Stay tuned.